OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 4. Each path to floor 6 encounters either 2 combats and 3 ?-nodes, or 3 combats and 2 ?-nodes.
 5. The only map node on floor 6 is an elite combat aganist Lagavulin with 145 HP.

+The following argument was suggested to me by Arbiter.
 To prove that $$\mathcal{BS}$$ is unwinnable, we divide the fight according to the times at which a deck shuffle occurs.
 In between shuffles, the player can play at most $$5$$ Strikes and at most $$1$$ Neutralize, with damage optimized by playing the Strikes as early as possible.
 In this argument, we ignore the player's health, the energy cost of the player's cards, and the metallicize buff on Lagavulin.

 For convenience, let $$k$$ be the combined number of copies of Escape Plan and Prepared in the player's deck.
 We state and prove the following claims.